 Oh how stubborn and selfish the heart can be, how unreasonable on an idle Tuesday afternoon, and in this case, how ironic, dropping all else to take a trip down memory lane to recount its own silly mistakes, its near regrets, its long wishes, and its sincere apologies to the self.

-Alright, shall we get on with the wish list then?
+Alright, shall we get on with the show then?

 I wish I had always felt proud and not ashamed of my roots, my name and my nationality.

 I wish I did not care, as I do now, what anyone thought about me, my accent and my awkward ways in high school.